 Job roles can help you enforce regulatory scheduling requirements.
 They can also help you maintain proper employee classifications.
 Scheduling with job roles assures you are in compliance and covering skill requirements.

 Here’s a tip:

 Ask your payroll services provider for help in setting up your employee classifications.
-Assign job roles to employees based on classifications.
-Set up scheduling alerts to automate the process of compliance assurance.
+Then, assign job roles to employees based on classifications.
+Finally, set up scheduling alerts to guide shift planning.

 Payroll Mistake #6: Cash Flow Problems

 Insufficient cash flow can sink your business before you even get started.